Hybrid Reasoning Bot¶

 args = parser.parse_args()

-# Get relevant chunks and their scores
+# Retrieve relevant (chunk, source) pairs and their scores

 # Determine if we should use RAG based on the highest similarity score

-best_score = max(top_scores) if top_scores else 0
+best_score = max(scores) if scores else 0

 use_rag = best_score >= args.threshold